kubearmor/KubeArmor/docs/scorecard-signed-releases.md

 ---------------------------------

 1. Create a release in your fork (or run the `Signed Releases Baseline` workflow manually and provide a `tag`).
-2. Confirm the release has two assets:
+2. Confirm the release has the signed release assets:
    - `release-manifest-<tag>.txt`
    - `release-manifest-<tag>.txt.sig`
+   - `release-manifest-<tag>.txt.pem`
+   - `kubearmor-linux-amd64.tar.gz`
+   - `kubearmor-linux-amd64.tar.gz.sig`
+   - `kubearmor-linux-amd64.tar.gz.pem`
 3. After the release is published, the `Signed Releases Verification` workflow will run and should pass the `cosign verify-blob --keyless` check.